Francesca Albanese: Gaza war

-Albanese criticized the Trump administration for welcoming Israeli Prime Minister Benjamin Netanyahu to the United States and maintaining friendly relations with him, despite the fact that an arrest warrant has been issued for Netanyahu by the International Criminal Court (ICC).
+During a briefing on the international legal responsibilities for preventing genocide, Albanese said that given the way Israel was behaving, it was time to consider suspending their credential as a member state under Article 6 of the UN Charter.
+In an interview with the Middle East Eye in November 2024, Albanese described Foreign Secretary of the United Kingdom David Lammy as a genocide denier, and stated that the British government had done nothing to prevent Israel's atrocities in Gaza.
+In March 2025, Betar, a Jewish far-right organization, threatened Albanese with a pager attack during her visit to London.
+The group posted a statement on Twitter that said "Join us to give Francesca a [pager emoji] in London on Tuesday."
+The pager emoji is a reference to the 2024 pager attacks in Lebanon.
+Albanese said that she and her family had received death threats.

+Albanese criticized the Trump administration for welcoming Israeli Prime Minister Benjamin Netanyahu to the United States and maintaining friendly relations with him, despite the fact that an arrest warrant has been issued for Netanyahu as part of the ICC investigation in Palestine.
 In June 2025, Albanese said Israel had killed more than 200 Palestinian journalists because they were documenting the genocide of Palestinians in Gaza.
-She also said EU officials like Ursula von der Leyen and Kaja Kallas were complicit in Israeli war crimes in Gaza.
+She also said EU officials like Ursula von der Leyen and Kaja Kallas were complicit in Israeli war crimes in the Gaza war.

-The UN published a report by Albanese in June 2025 stating that the Gaza genocide was continuing because it is lucrative for several business corporations.
-The report lists 48 corporations, including Microsoft, Alphabet Inc. and Amazon, which it says are helping Israel displace Palestinians in breach of international law.
+The UN published a report by Albanese in June 2025 stating that corporate entities were enabling and profiting from the occupation of Palestinian territories and the Gaza genocide.
+The report listed 48 corporations, including Microsoft, Alphabet Inc., and Amazon, which it said are helping Israel displace Palestinians in breach of international law.